aurotripathy/understand-volumetric-convolutions/README.md

 Note, the size of the feature maps in the input and the output can be different depending upon your network architecture.
-These feature map sizes also affect the number of parameters in the weights (with which you are concolving) and the baises.
+These feature map sizes also affect the number of parameters in the weights (with which you are convolving) and the baises.

-The ideas are lucidly explained [here](http://cs231n.github.io/convolutional-networks/#conv); this project implements volumetric convolutions such that they can be grasped by beginners.
+The ideas are lucidly explained by [Andrej Karpathy](http://cs.stanford.edu/people/karpathy/) [here](http://cs231n.github.io/convolutional-networks/#conv); this project simply implements volumetric convolutions such that they can be grasped by beginners (or by someone looking for a introductory refresher).

 To be sure, several performance optimizations are possible, but they get in the way of comprehension.